dayanacavalcante/Obesity-Estimate/README.md

 ## **Case Study**

 The data belongs to a study made to estimate obesity levels in individuals from Mexico, Peru and Colombia, based on their eating habits and physical condition.
 The data set contains 17 features and 2111 rows.
-The data analysis project is in progress.

 The data were taken from the UCI Machine Learning Repository.
 Follow the link:
 https://archive.ics.uci.edu/ml/datasets/Estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition+#